Pickens leads No. 5 Georgia past No. 8 Baylor in Sugar Bowl

 THE TAKEAWAY

-Georgia: The Bulldogs demonstrated their depth and motivation to turn in a better showing than the one a year ago, building a multi-score lead in the first half and never trailing.
-Georgia’s running game, which produced 130 yards, was strong enough to give the Bulldogs nearly five minutes more possession time.
+Georgia: The Bulldogs demonstrated their depth and motivation to turn in a better Sugar Bowl showing than a year ago.
+Georgia’s running game, which produced 130 yards, was strong enough to give the Bulldogs nearly five minutes more possession.

-Baylor: The defense sacked Fromm three times and was solid enough to keep the Bears in the game until late in the fourth quarter, but Baylor’s offense struggled much of the night and had little balance with just 61 yards rushing.
+Baylor: The defense sacked Fromm three times and was solid enough to keep the Bears in the game until the fourth quarter, but Baylor’s offense struggled much of the night and had little balance with just 61 yards rushing.

 UP NEXT